BA (Hons) Mission and Ministry

 Our BA Mission & Ministry third-age pathway is returning from September 2021.
 Aimed at those working with older people in the church and the wider community, this course combines theology and practice to engage both those starting out in this ministry and those with more experience.
-We have a virtual open day in November dedicated to this pathway - you can book your place here.

 This programme offers an HE Certificate in the areas of youth, children, family and third-age ministry, with an opportunity to continue study at HE Diploma and BA (Hons) levels.
 All of these can be studied full-time or part-time, and are all validated by The University of Manchester.
 This fully flexible degree course brings theology and practice together to equip you to work within both the Church and the wider community.

 Teaching is delivered through intensive teaching weeks by Cliff College faculty and visiting lecturers.
 There is nothing more inspiring than learning from expert thinkers and practitioners, alongside others who share your passion for mission and ministry to youth, children, families and older people.
 Cliff College offers this in some of the most beautiful surroundings in the UK.